janneshb/SimpleSim.jl/Readme.md

 - [x] Break up the project into different files (e.g. the solvers and macros can have their own file)
 - [x] Make public
 - [x] Add to main Julia registry

-<b>SimpleSim.jl</b> is a light-weight simulation package for dynamical systems simulation, controller synthesis and testing and robotics.

-Run `import Pkg; Pkg.add("SimpleSim")` from within your Julia environment to install `SimpleSim.jl`.

-## Examples

-Multiple demos in the `exanmples/` provide a rough but incomplete overview of what `SimpleSim.jl` can do.

-## Credit

-A similar simulation architecture was proposed by [@tuckermcclure](https://www.github.com/tuckermcclure) in [overdot-sandbox](https://github.com/tuckermcclure/overdot-sandbox).